-"Not as your doctoring does, eh, Kimble?--because folks forget to take your physic, eh?" said the Squire, who regarded physic and doctors as many loyal churchmen regard the church and the clergy-- tasting a joke against them when he was in health, but impatiently eager for their aid when anything was the matter with him.
+"Not as your doctoring does, eh, Kimble?-because folks forget to take your physic, eh?" said the Squire, who regarded physic and doctors as many loyal churchmen regard the Church and the clergy-tasting a joke against them when he was in health, but impatiently eager for their aid when anything was the matter with him.
 He tapped his box, and looked round with a triumphant laugh.

-"Ah, she has a quick wit, my friend Priscilla has," said the doctor, choosing to attribute the epigram to a lady rather than allow a brother-inlaw that advantage over him.
-"She saves a little pepper to sprinkle over her talk--that's the reason why she never puts too much into her pies.
-There's my wife now, she never has an answer at her tongue's end; but if I offend her, she's sure to scarify my throat with black pepper the next day, or else give me the colic with watery greens.
+"Ah, she has a quick wit, my friend Priscilla has," said the doctor, choosing to attribute the epigram to a lady rather than allow a brother-in-law that advantage over him.
+"She saves a little pepper to sprinkle over her talk-that's the reason why she never puts too much into her pies.
+There's my wife, now, she never has an answer at her tongue's end; but if I offend her, she's sure to scarify my throat with black pepper the next day, or else give me the colic with watery greens.
 That's an awful tit-for-tat."
 Here the vivacious doctor made a pathetic grimace.

-"Did you ever hear the like?" said Mrs. Kimble, laughing above her double chin with much good-humour, aside to Mrs. Crackenthorp, who blinked and nodded, and seemed to intend a smile, which, by the correlation of forces, went off in small twitchings and noises.
+"Did you ever hear the like?" said Mrs. Kimble, laughing above her double chin with much good-humour, aside to Mrs. Crackenthorp, who blinked and nodded, and amiably intended to smile, but the intention lost itself in small twitchings and noises.

-"I suppose that's the sort of tit-for-tat adopted in your profession, Kimble, if you've a grudge against a patient," said the rector.
+"I suppose that's the sort of tit-for-tat adopted in your profession, Kimble, if you've a grudge against a patient," said the Rector.

-"Never do have a grudge against our patients," said Mr. Kimble, "except when they leave us: and then, you see, we haven't the chance of prescribing for 'em.
+"Never do have a grudge against our patients," said Mr. Kimble, "except when they leave us; and then, you see, we haven't the chance of prescribing for 'em.
 Ha, Miss Nancy," he continued, suddenly skipping to Nancy's side, "you won't forget your promise?
 You're to save a dance for me, you know."